What are Direct Payments?

 Can I receive Direct Payments?

-If the council has agreed that you're eligible for social care support then you should be able to have Direct Payments.
+If the council has agreed that you are eligible for social care support then you should be able to have Direct Payments.

-If you're not able to manage Direct Payments yourself, the council may ask a trusted friend or relative to manage them for you.
+If you are not able to manage Direct Payments yourself, the council may ask a trusted friend or relative to manage them for you.

-As long as you have an eligible need, it’s your choice whether you want to receive Direct Payments and you can change your mind at any time.
+As long as you have an eligible need, it’s your choice whether you want to receive Direct Payments.
+You can change your mind at any time.

 How will I receive a direct payment if I'm eligible?